 Total credit hours: 16

-In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of this program.
-Early Childhood Education Technical Standards (PDF opens in new window)
+In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of esthetics.
+These technical standards are published in the Student Handbook, and/or are available from program faculty.
+Esthetics Technical Standards (PDF opens in new window)

 The decision regarding transfer credit for COS courses is made by the appropriate academic administrator, in consultation with members of the Cosmetic Arts faculty.
 Transfer credit must be evaluated by the program and is not guaranteed.

 Once students start COS prefix courses, they MUST stay continuously enrolled in COS courses.